k4yt3x/Evanesco/README.md

 - Discord
 - …

 In case you're wondering, the name "Evanesco" means "disappear" in Latin.
 I wanted to use a more descriptive name, but I just couldn't resist using the chant of the [invisibility spell](https://bg3.wiki/wiki/Invisibility_(spell)) from Baldur's Gate 3.
-While the third-person, singular, present, imperative form "Evanesce" is technically more grammatically correct, I'm leaving it as "Evanesco" as it will be more interesting to align with the chant of the spell.
+While the third-person, singular, present, imperative form "Evanesce" is technically more grammatically correct, I'm leaving it as "Evanesco" as it is more interesting to align with the chant of the spell.

-## Roadmap

-- [ ] Spy++-like drag-and-drop finder tool
-- [ ] Run as a background process to automatically hide certain windows
-- [ ] More covert methods to run the shellcode (e.g., thread hijacking, `QueueUserAPC`)
-- [ ] More covert methods to load the shellcode (e.g., `LdrLoadDll`, manual mapping)
-- [x] Hide Evanesco's own window from screen capture
-- [x] Randomize Evanesco's window titles to avoid detection
-- [x] Randomize the name of the injected DLL

 ## Usage

 > [!TIP]
-> You may want to run Evanesco with administrator privileges so you can hide other windows that are running with administrator privileges.
+> - You may want to run Evanesco with administrator privileges so you can hide other windows that are running with administrator privileges.
+> - You can easily test if a target window has been hidden by previewing a screenshot with Windows' built-in Snipping Tool (`Ctrl+Shift+S`).
+> - You can hide `explorer.exe` to hide the taskbar and the desktop.
+> - You can use `Ctrl+A` to select all windows or processes in the tables.

 1. [Download](https://github.com/k4yt3x/Evanesco/releases/latest) and install Evanesco.
 You can either:
     - use the installer (named `EvanescoUserSetup-*-x64.exe`) to install Evanesco onto your system, or